Collection Development Policy

 The purpose of the collection is to support the curriculum and research needs of University of Maine students and faculty.
 As such the collection includes an excellent selection of general materials to support undergraduate studies, as well as thousands of volumes of rich and varied research materials.
 Specialized collections include Maine-related books, journals and manuscripts, maps, sound recordings and music scores, and educational materials for teachers and students.
 The Fogler Library is a U.S. Patent and Trademark Depository Library.
-It also houses a nationally recognized collection of Canadiana, and the most comprehensive collection of materials on Spruce Budworms in the United States.
+It also houses a nationally recognized collection of Canadiana, and a large collection of materials on spruce budworms in the United States.
 Students and faculty have access to a wide variety of local and remote electronic resources.
-The Darling Center Library contains specialized research materials on marine biology, and physical, chemical and biological oceanography, including copies of Ellis’s Catalogue of Foraminifera and Catalogue of Ostracoda.

 The goals of the University of Maine Libraries collections are prioritized as follows:

 First, to provide information resources needed to support the undergraduate and graduate instruction and research conducted at the University of Maine.